secure-foundations/mariposa/README.md

 ### Preprocess Mode

 `preprocess` mode can be used to preprocess a directory that contains  `*.smt2` files (potentially under nested directories).
-For example, maybe some verification tool, say Dafny, exports SMT queries of a project, say IronFleet, into some directory.
+For example, maybe a verification tool, say Dafny, exports SMT queries from a project, say IronFleet, into some directory.
-Then this mode will traverse the given directory, flatten the file path, split any `*.smt2` files that has multiple `(check-sat)` commands, and place the resultant query files in the output directory.
+Then this mode will traverse the given directory, flatten the file paths, split any `*.smt2` files that have multiple `(check-sat)` commands, and place the resultant query files in the output directory.
 This also serves as a sanity check that the queries are accepted by Mariposa's parser.

 .
 The two required arguments are:
 * `--in-dir` is the input directory
-* `--out-dir` is the output directory, should **not** exist when calling the script.
+* `--out-dir` is the output directory, which should **not** exist when calling the script.

 ### Multiple Mode

-`multiple` mode can be used for larger scale stability testing over a project.
+`multiple` mode can be used for large-scale stability testing over a project.
 The three required arguments for this mode are:
-* `-p/--project`, a project must be already defined in the `configs.json` and gone through the `preprocess`.
+* `-p/--project`, a project that must already be defined in the `configs.json` file, and it must have already gone through the `preprocess` mode.
 * `-s/--solver`, the name of the solver (see `configs.json`)
 * `-e/--experiment`, the name of the experiment configuration.

 The `dummy` project contains 4 queries, 2 of which are unstable.
-To run `dummy` using `test` configuration:
+To run the `dummy` project using the `test` configuration:
 ```
 python3 scripts/main.py multiple -p dummy -s z3_4_12_1 -e test
 ```